mcustiel/phiremock-server/README.md

         "guzzlehttp/guzzle": "^6.0"
     }
 ```
 Phiremock Server requires guzzle client v6 to work.
-This dependency can be avoiding and you can choose any psr18-compatible http client and overwrite phiremock factory to provide it.
+This dependency can be avoided and you can choose any psr18-compatible http client and overwrite Phiremock Server's factory to provide it.

 ### Phar
 You can also download the standalone server as a phar from [here](https://github.com/mcustiel/phiremock-server/releases/download/v1.0.0-beta.1/phiremock.phar).